The Classroom Displays Starter Course

 When you complete the course I send you a pdf certificate of achievement to print out and keep in your CPD folder.
 The main thing though is that you should be buzzing with new confidence in your displays ability and full of ideas.
 I hope that we’ll be able to keep in touch and I’m always glad to see display photos from course participants.

-If you want to know more email me and I’ll get back to you.
+If you have questions just leave me a comment here and I will get back to you.

 - If you are already comfortable with the basics of display and want to explore the topic in more depth you might be interested in the Advanced Classroom Displays Course.
 See below for dates.
 More details available click here ↩